iamKuff/Raining-Bunnies-For-Bunnie/README.md

 ## Installation

 1. Have [QBCore](https://github.com/qbcore-framework/qb-core) doing its thing.
+Standalone can be used with optimisation.
 2. Clone this repo into your `resources` folder.
 3. Rename the folder to `Raining-Bunnies-For-Bunnie`.
 4. Add `ensure Raining-Bunnies-For-Bunnie` to `server.cfg` because, well, bunnies.